Learning Operators by Regularized Stochastic Gradient Descent with Operator-valued Kernels: Abstract

 \section{Abstract}

 We consider a class of statistical inverse problems involving the estimation of a regression operator from a Polish space to a separable Hilbert space, where the target lies in a vector-valued reproducing kernel Hilbert space induced by an operator-valued kernel.
 To address the associated ill-posedness, we analyze regularized stochastic gradient descent (SGD) algorithms in both online and finite-horizon settings.
 The former uses polynomially decaying step sizes and regularization parameters, while the latter adopts fixed values.
 Under suitable structural and distributional assumptions, we establish dimension-independent bounds for prediction and estimation errors.
 The resulting convergence rates are near-optimal in expectation, and we also derive high-probability estimates that imply almost sure convergence.
 Our analysis introduces a general technique for obtaining high-probability guarantees in infinite-dimensional settings.
-Possible extensions to broader kernel classes and encoder-decoder structures are briefly discussed.
+We illustrate the practical scope of our framework with applications to structured prediction and parametric PDEs, providing examples that reflect how the approach can be applied in practice.

 {\bf Keywords:} Nonlinear operator learning, Operator-valued kernel, Regularized stochastic gradient descent, Convergence analysis